 Can Naps Replace Lost Nighttime Sleep?

-Experiencing sleep problems is common as we get older due to changes in circadian rhythms and reduced natural melatonin production.
-However, by practicing good sleep hygiene and lifestyle habits, it is possible to overcome poor sleep.
+Experiencing sleep problems is common as we get older due to changes in circadian rhythms, changes in sleep patterns, and lifestyle factors.
+However, poor sleep is not a normal part of aging.

 How Much Sleep Do Seniors Need?

 Seniors should strive to get between seven and nine hours of quality sleep nightly.
 Achieving this level can be challenging when facing various age-related issues and medical conditions.
-However, with some lifestyle and sleep hygiene changes, it is possible to improve the quality of sleep, and get the recommended amount.
+However, with some lifestyle and sleep routine changes, it is possible to improve the quality of sleep and get the recommended amount.

 Quality sleep helps boost the immune system, improves cognitive functioning, and provides other health benefits.
-Do not be afraid to seek professional help if sleep problems persist, even after making lifestyle and sleep hygiene improvements.
+Do not be afraid to seek professional help if sleep problems persist, even after making lifestyle adjustments and improvements to your sleep habits.

 Sources: